PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 Native commands usually return an exit code to the calling application which will be zero for success or non-zero for failure.
 However, native commands currently do not participate in the PowerShell error stream.
-Redirected `stderr` output is not interpreted the same as the PowerShell error stream and many native commands use `stderr` as information/verbose stream and thus only the exit code matters.
+Redirected `stderr` output is not interpreted the same as the PowerShell error stream as many native commands use `stderr` as information/verbose stream and thus only the exit code matters.
 Users working with native commands in their scripts will need to check the execution status after each call using a helper function similar to below: